Skip to main content

 • Leadership skills and team building

-• Problem-solving ability and decision-making skills
+• Problem-solving skills and decision-making ability

 • Empathy and intercultural competence